KuJoe/podcastpanel/README.md

 2. Edit the config.php file with your database settings and other information.
 3. Upload all of the files to your webhost.
 4. Navigate to the install.php file in the root directory.
+5. Delete install.php once completed.
-5. Login to the admin directory with the username and password provided on the install script and start adding podcasts!
+6. Login to the admin directory with the username and password provided on the install script and start adding podcasts!

 # Credits
 - Admin Template: https://startbootstrap.com/templates/simple-sidebar/